 Unfortunately, this pressure to bring in more clients can also affect a lawyer’s commitment to any one client.
 In order to fight this tendency, it is important to hire an bankruptcy attorney steadfastly dedicated to your case and your best outcome.
 It is true that most competent bankruptcy lawyers can get you through the process to a discharge.
 However, what you lose along the way can leave you kicking yourself later.
 Hire someone loyal.

-3. Expertise in all debt-related matters
+3. Has expertise in all debt-related matters

 This is kind of a no-brainer.
 You want someone who knows what they are doing and remains learned in the law and procedure affecting your case.
 But determining who fits the bill in this respect isn’t easy.
 After all, you’re hiring a lawyer because they know more about this stuff than you do!
 But here are a few questions to ask that may assist you in checking this box: